 Laundry-to-Landscape Greywater System

-The laundry to landscape system, invented by Art Ludwig, is a simple system with easy distribution of greywater to multiple plants.
+The laundry-to-landscape system is a simple system with easy distribution of greywater to multiple plants.
 It is relatively low cost, and easy to install.
 The washing machine’s internal pump slightly pressurizes the greywater, so this system can irrigate plants across a flat yard.

 The washer hose is connected to a 3-way valve that can divert greywater either to the sewer or the greywater system and piped outside with 1” rigid pipe, like PVC.
 This system requires 1″ diameter tubing/pipe- larger diameter tubing will decrease the pressure and make it harder to spread out the water; and smaller diameter tubing will add too much strain on the pump.
 Outside 1″ HDPE (high density polyethylene, black plastic tubing) is connected to the rigid pipe and “barbed” Tee fittings split the flow and allow greywater to spread out and water many plants.